If you’re here, it’s because you’re unsure where to start when it comes to selling online, or you aren’t satisfied with how you’re currently doing it.

 Gumroad is all about supporting the creator economy.
 So if you’re looking to sell things like digital art, eBooks, apps or even a podcast subscription, it’s a decent solution.

-Contrary to online marketplaces, where you’re posting your products to someone else’s website, eCommerce sites like Paperform and Shopify empower you to build your own online store.
+Contrary to online marketplaces, where you’re posting your products to someone else’s website, ecommerce sites like Paperform, Shopify and alternatives empower you to build your own online store.

 These platforms are specifically designed for eCommerce.
 This means they’re packed with relevant features, from product and order management tools to dropshipping functionality, payment processing and point of sale solutions.